1.

 8.

-Two years ago, a 56-year-old female had a large macular lesion located on her right upper back that had been progressively growing.
-She was referred to Dermatology who performed a biopsy of this lesion.
-Pathology revealed that the tumor was CD34+.
-Further evaluation confirmed that she had a Dermatofibrosarcoma protuberans (DFSP).
+Two years ago, she presented to see her Primary Care Physician for evaluation of a large macular lesion that was located on her right upper back that had been progressively growing.
+She was referred over to see a Dermatologist who performed a biopsy of this lesion.
+Pathology revealed a DFSP.
+The tumor was CD34+.

 A .
 Hospice